visol/ext-cloudinary/README.md

 Caveats and trouble shooting
 ----------------------------

-* As said above, the first time a folder is clicked in the File list module, images must be retrieved from Cloudinary to be locally processed and thumbnails generated.
- Be patient if you have many images to display.
 * **Free** Cloudinary account allows 500 API request per day
 * This cloudinary FAL driver is currently **limited to images**.